serhii-londar/open-source-mac-os-apps/README.md

 - [Brisk](https://github.com/br1sk/brisk) - A macOS app for submitting radars. ![SwiftIcon]
 - [calabash-launcher](https://github.com/xing/calabash-launcher) - iOS Calabash Launcher is a macOS app that helps you run and manage Calabash tests on your Mac. ![SwiftIcon]
 - [Localizable.strings](https://github.com/ralcr/Localizable.strings) - Mac app to localize your iOS and macOS projects. ![SwiftIcon]
-- [PodsUpdater](https://github.com/kizitonwose/PodsUpdater) - A macOS app which helps you manage dependency releases in your Podfile.
+- [PodsUpdater](https://github.com/kizitonwose/PodsUpdater) - A macOS app which helps you manage dependency releases in your Podfile. ![SwiftIcon]

 #### Web development